6 reasons to refinance your mortgage

 If you’re looking to get a better rate or term by refinancing, you should consider the break-even point: the length of time it will take for you to recoup the costs of refinancing.
 If you expect to remain in your current home beyond the break-even point, then it may be a good idea to refinance your mortgage.
 Otherwise, the upfront costs of refinancing won’t outweigh the potential long-term savings.

-If you only plan to keep the home for a few more years, you may want to consider a “no-cost" refinance, where you offset your closing costs by raising your refinance rate (i.e. taking credits).
-Doing so can help you reduce your interest rate and monthly payment with no out-of-pocket costs.
-For a cash-out/debt consolidation refinance, you should also compare the benefit of how you’ll be using the money you take from your equity and the added time (and interest) it may take to pay off the loan.
+If you only plan to keep the home for a few more years, you may want to consider what’s called a “no-cost" refinance, where you offset your closing costs by raising your refinance rate (i.e. taking credits).
+For a cash-out or debt consolidation refinance, you should also compare the benefit of how you’ll be using the money you take from your equity against the added time (and interest) it may take to pay off the loan.

 Run the numbers

-We have a handy refinance calculator that makes it easy to see your break-even point and how much you can save by refinancing.
-Once you create an account with us, you can also create your own Loan Estimates to see the breakdown of all the costs associated with your refinance depending on which point or credit options you are considering.
+Our refinance calculator makes it easy to see your break-even point and how much you can save by refinancing.
+Once you create an account with us, you can also make your own Loan Estimates to see the breakdown of all the costs associated with your refinance depending on which loan options you are considering.